-Weather-Related Car Accidents In Fresno
+Weather-Related Car Accidents in Fresno

 The San Joaquin Valley is home to extreme micro-weather.
 The summers often produce extreme heat and the fall and winter produce thick tule fog.
 In the Central Valley, seasonal tule fog often results in school closures.
 Schools commonly postpone the start of the spring semester so parents and school bus drivers are not exposed to dangerous road conditions produced by tule fog.
 Dan Hardy of the National Weather Services Hanford station stated “Fog is our number one killer here when it comes to traffic collisions.
 When it’s really bad, there’s almost zero visibility.”
 If you have been injured in a weather-related accident contact Grossman Law Offices.
 Grossman Law Offices are located in Fresno and have over forty years of experience representing weather accident victims.